Skip to main content

 Supported input types

-For convenience, the Jest SDK accepts several common input types.
-This makes it easier to use with the testing tools you already have.
+For convenience, the matcher and scan accept several common input types.
+This makes it easier to use with the testing tools you already have:

 • string